xros/addressbook/.test/README.md

 What I have tried
 ==================

-This isn't a part of module `bookmanager` but a test field recording codes and notes before production.
+This isn't a part of module `bookmanager` but a test field for development, recording codes and notes before production.

 What is an address book?
 ------------------------